Gettysburg Sculptures

 (Located on the west side of West Confederate Avenue. )

-Also see the Sculptor of the 11th Mississippi Infantry Statue Related Page Tab for additional info on this monument.
+Click here to see the Sculptor of the 11th Mississippi Infantry Statue Page

 (hover over the lower right corner of photo and a magnifying glass icon will appear.
 Click on the icon to enlarge the photo)